 A total of 106 McNiel core samples were collected and processed from 9 spawning reaches in the Little Naches drainage this past year.
 Pyramid Creek has not been sampled since 2009 when the main road going into this reach was decommissioned.
 Other means to access this sampling site is needed.
-With this year's monitoring work, the data set for the Little Naches drainage now covers a time period of 35 years for the two historical reaches, and 28 years for the expanded sampling area that includes several tributary streams.
+With this year's monitoring work, the data set for the Little Naches drainage now covers a time period of 36 years for the two historical reaches, and 29 years for the expanded sampling area that includes several tributary streams.

-The average percent fine sediment less than 0.85mm for the entire Little Naches drainage in 2019 was 10.3% which, although higher than the low observed in 2015, is still below the watershed average observed every year from 1992-2008 (Figure 19).
+The average percent fine sediment less than 0.85mm for the entire Little Naches drainage in 2020 was 7.3% which is the lowest watershed average observed on record (Figure 19).
 The overall trend remains downward and similar trends can be seen when looking at individual reach conditions over the longer term monitoring period since 1992.

 The overall average fine sediment found in spawning substrate remains relatively low and should lessen mortality on incubating eggs and alevins.
 The reduced rate of fine sediment found can be partially attributed to less anthropogenic disturbance occurring in the watershed in recent years, other than recreational activity.
 Timber harvest activity and road building has been minimal for several years.
 Landowners have also improved roads and trails to reduce sediment delivery.

 Further, enhanced stream protection measures have been instituted through the Northwest Forest Plan and the Central Cascades Habitat Conservation Plan for over 20 years.
 These factors have likely helped reduce fine sediment inputs to the stream system.
 However recreational activity, such as dispersed camping sites and off-road vehicle use near streams, continues to be a concern.
 Sediment delivery, bank erosion, and loss of riparian vegetation from recreational use have been observed in some localized areas.

 Figure 19.
-Overall Fine Sediment (<0.85mm) Trends with 95% confidence bounds in the Little Naches River Drainage, 1992-2019.
+Overall Fine Sediment (<0.85mm) Trends with 95% confidence bounds in the Little Naches River Drainage, 1992-2020.